slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'I won’t be less just because you cannot be more'*

 <!--
-> *'love is what happens to men and women that don't know each other.'*

 first we judge trust, before strength. we build trust through presence. leadership is based on trust.
 -->